mdn/content/files/en-us/web/api/xrview/eye/index.md

 effect, or the like, as appropriate for the game's needs.

-`updateInjury()` returns `true` if the eye is still injured or `false` if the eye has been restored to health by the function,.
+`updateInjury()` returns `true` if the eye is still injured or `false` if the eye has been restored to health by the function.
 If the result is `false`, indicating that the eye is now healthy, we render the scene for that eye.
 Otherwise, we don't.